GetDutchie/brick/packages/brick_build/README.md

 }
 ```

-#### Discovering and Interpreting Field-level Annotations
+### Discovering and Interpreting the Field-level Annotation

-Field-level annotations must be expanded from their constantized versions back to an easily-digestible form.
+Similarly, the field-level annotation must be expanded from their constantized versions back to an easily-digestible form.
 Brick provides a base class for this:

 ```dart
 // @Rest is our annotation AND field-level configuration class, declared via AnnotationFinder<Rest>